Feature-Based Software Design Pattern Detection: Abstract

 \section{Abstract}

 Software design patterns are standard solutions to common problems in software design and architecture.
 Knowing that a particular module implements a design pattern is a shortcut to design comprehension.
-Manually detecting design patterns is a time consuming and challenging task; therefore, researchers have proposed automatic design patterns detection techniques to facilitate software developers.
+Manually detecting design patterns is a time consuming and challenging task, therefore, researchers have proposed automatic design pattern detection techniques.
 However, these techniques show low performance for certain design patterns.
-In this work, we introduce an approach that improves the performance over the state-of-the-art by using code features with machine learning classifiers to automatically train a design pattern detection.
-We create a semantic representation of source code from the code features and the call graph, and apply the \textit{Word2Vec} algorithm on the semantic representation to construct the word-space geometric model of the Java source code.
-DPD$_F$ then uses a Machine Learning approach trained using the word-space model and identifies software design patterns with 78\% Precision and 76\% Recall.
-Additionally, we have compared our results with two existing design pattern detection approaches namely FeatureMaps \& MARPLE-DPD.
-Empirical results demonstrate that our approach outperforms the benchmark approaches by 30\% and 10\% respectively in terms of Precision.
-The runtime performance also supports its practical applicability.
+In this work, we introduce a design pattern detection approach, DPD$_F$ that improves the performance over the state-of-the-art by using code features with machine learning classifiers to automatically train a design pattern detector.
+DPD$_F$ creates a semantic representation of Java source code using the code features and the call graph, and applies the \textit{Word2Vec} algorithm on the semantic representation to construct the word-space geometric model of the Java source code.
+DPD$_F$ then builds a Machine Learning classifier trained on a labelled dataset and identifies software design patterns with over 80\% Precision and over 79\% Recall.
+Additionally, we have compared DPD$_F$ with two existing design pattern detection techniques namely \textit{FeatureMaps} \& \textit{MARPLE-DPD}.
+Empirical results demonstrate that our approach outperforms the state-of-the-art approaches by approximately 35\% and 15\% respectively in terms of Precision.
+The run-time performance also supports the practical applicability of our classifier.